 A wide variety of effective interventions comprising medicines, psychological and social interventions are available that can prevent and treat the range of the priority MNS disorders.
 As shown in Table 2, it is possible to identify for this group of conditions a set of ‘essential medicines’ (such as anti-psychotic, anti-depressant and anti-epileptic medications) and ‘essential psychosocial interventions’ (such as cognitive behavioural therapy and parent skills training).
-While there are very few ‘curative’ interventions for any of these disorders, the severity and course of most disorders can be greatly attenuated by psychosocial treatment or generic formulations of essential psychotropic medicines, including in combinations tailored to the needs of the individual.
+Although there are very few ‘curative’ interventions for any of these disorders, the severity and course of most disorders can be greatly attenuated by psychosocial treatment or generic formulations of essential psychotropic medicines, including in combinations tailored to the needs of the individual.
 A small minority of patients with more severe, refractory or emergency clinical presentations will require specialist interventions, such as inpatient care with expert nursing for acute psychosis, modified electro-convulsive therapy (ECT) for severe depression or surgery for epilepsy.
 It is important to acknowledge that certain preventive interventions which are primarily intended to target disorders covered in other sections of DCP-3, for example interventions to prevent cardio-vascular diseases or neurocysticercosis, will also have benefits on MNS disorders such as dementia and epilepsy respectively.
 Conversely, some interventions targeting MNS disorders are also associated with benefits to health outcomes for other disorders, for example: injury prevention as a result of reduced alcohol or drug use or effective treatment of ADHD and improved cardiovascular health as a result of recovery from depression.
 Even for those conditions where we do not currently possess highly effective treatments for the primary disorder, such as autism and dementia, psychosocial interventions have been shown to effectively address their adverse social consequences and support family caregivers.

 Despite this evidence, a large proportion of persons affected by MNS disorders do not have access to these interventions.
-The lack of adoption of effective interventions is often influenced by concerns about resources needed, an issue which is now being addressed by a mounting evidence base demonstrating the effectiveness of the delivery of these interventions by non-specialist health workers19 as well as their cost-effectiveness20.
-In other instances, there are genuine constraints in accessing effective interventions, for example a country’s capacity to provide opioid substitution treatment will be affected by the cost of opioid drugs.
-Cultural attitudes and beliefs may also pose specific barriers, for example the symptoms associated with depression or anxiety disorders are commonly understood as being normative consequences of social adversity and biomedical causal models are rare, leading to low demand for care and invisibility of the condition from the view of health policy makers and providers21.
+The lack of adoption of effective interventions is often influenced by concerns about financial resources needed, an issue which is now being addressed by a mounting evidence base demonstrating the effectiveness of the delivery of these interventions by non-specialist health workers19 as well as their cost and cost-effectiveness20.
+A related resource constraint concerns the low availability of appropriately trained mental health workers.
+Cultural attitudes and beliefs may also pose specific barriers, for example the symptoms associated with depression or anxiety disorders are commonly interpreted as being normative consequences of social adversity and proven biomedical causal models are rare, leading to low demand for care and invisibility of the condition from the view of health policy makers and providers21.
 It is clear that these competing views will affect the societal preference for and acceptability of investment in the wider adoption of effective interventions for MNS disorders.
 More generally, stigma, lack of awareness and discrimination are major factors behind the low levels of political commitment and the paucity of demand for care for MNS disorders in many populations22.

 HOW TO DELIVER EFFECTIVE INTERVENTIONS?